mqq-marek/ProjectEuler-254/README.md

 ```

-Now let's look at function sg.
+Now let's look at function sg and sum_sg.
 Our final function sum_sg need
-to compute sg & g for values from 1 to n and compute sg sum as a result.
+to compute sg & g for values from 1 to n
+and compute sg sum as a result.

-That's mean that it is good to cache g values in case of next call.
+That's mean that having g values cached in case of next call will help

 Other observation is that for every g(i) we start loop with n = 1.
 instead of find a way to resume g computation from previous n value.

 So let's start the first with update sf function to store in cache
 under integer key i such the lowest integer n for which sf(n) == i.
+In other way key, value pair means that g(key) = value.

 ```python
 sf_cache = {}